mogensen/docker-handson-training/3-Docker-swarm/Exercises.md

 Update the yml file with conditions on the _db_ service that specify that it can only be deployed on _disk=ssd_.
 Validate by looking in the visualizer.

-You can also change the other services to make sure that only the database runs on machines with ssd.
+You can also change the other services to make sure that only the database is the only sevice running on machines with ssd.

 Try setting the manager as _drained_ so no containers are scheduled on the manager.